 29 x 38 x 102cm.

-A third cairn, was assembled working with sea-worn bricks collected from the sea around Fort Victoria on the North West coast of the Isle of Wight.
+A third cairn assembled with sea-worn bricks collected from the beach around the mostly demolished Fort Victoria on the North West coast of the Isle of Wight.

-The theme for the Europe-wide event was 'building' and this installation was intended to relate to architecture, where the structure of the letter tray shelves, could also be seen to reference the constructed floors of ascending towers.
+The theme for the Europe-wide event was 'building' and this installation was intended to also relate to architecture, where the structure of the letter tray shelves, could additionally be seen to reference the constructed floors of ascending towers.